-In FY12/24, RaQualia reported operating revenue of JPY3.1bn (+63.5% YoY), an operating loss of JPY213mn (compared to a loss of JPY337mn in FY12/23), a recurring loss of JPY362mn (compared to a loss of JPY293mn), and a net loss attributable to owners of the parent of JPY495mn (compared to a loss of JPY324mn).
-While the out-licensing agreement for tegoprazan in Japan was postponed to FY12/25, the global expansion of the gastric acid secretion inhibitor tegoprazan (out-licensed to HK inno.N and marketed as K-CAB®) drove earnings, and sales of pet drugs by Elanco, including GALLIPRANT®, ENTYCE®, and ELURA®, remained solid.
+In FY12/24, operating revenue was JPY3.1bn (+63.5% YoY), an operating loss was JPY213mn (compared to a loss of JPY337mn in FY12/23), a recurring loss was JPY362mn (compared to a loss of JPY293mn), and a net loss attributable to owners of the parent was JPY495mn (compared to a loss of JPY324mn).
+While the out-licensing agreement for tegoprazan in Japan was postponed to FY12/25, the global expansion of the gastric acid secretion inhibitor tegoprazan (out-licensed to HK inno.N and marketed as K-CAB®) drove earnings, and sales of pet drugs by Elanco, including GALLIPRANT®, ENTYCETM, and ELURATM, remained solid.
 Milestone payments, joint development payments, and option fees related to veterinary drugs also contributed to revenue growth.

 For FY12/25, the company forecasts operating revenue of JPY3.9bn (+25.1% YoY), operating profit of JPY118mn (compared to a loss of JPY213mn in FY12/24), recurring profit of JPY73mn (compared to a loss of JPY362mn), and a net loss attributable to owners of the parent of JPY71mn (compared to a loss of JPY495mn).
-The company expects operating revenue to be driven by steady royalty revenue from tegoprazan, GALLIPRANT®, ENTYCE®, and ELURA®, along with upfront and milestone payments and research collaboration revenue from subsidiaries.
+The company expects operating revenue to be driven by steady royalty revenue from tegoprazan, GALLIPRANT®, ENTYCETM, and ELURATM, along with upfront and milestone payments and research collaboration revenue from subsidiaries.
 The company forecasts standalone revenue for RaQualia at JPY3.1bn (+25.1% YoY), and combined revenue for subsidiaries FIMECS Inc. and TMRC Co.
 Ltd. at JPY767mn (+25.5% YoY).
 It expects total operating expenses of JPY3.8bn (+11.9% YoY).
+The company maintained its earnings forecast at the Q1 results announcement.